Fred G. Martin

 My Teaching.
 Since Spring 2024, I have been teaching CS 4953/5463 Developing AI Tools for K-12.
 Beginning in Fall 2024 I am co-teaching it with Drs.
 Ismaila Sanusi and Deepti Tagare.
 Students in our graduate programs, including the MS in AI, may take the graduate section as an elective.

-Before UTSA, I was at the University of Massachusetts Lowell.
+Before UT San Antonio, I was at the University of Massachusetts Lowell.
 I started in 2002 as an asst. prof. of computer science.
 After tenure, I did a lot of administrative service, including being an associate dean.
 Here’s my web page there.

 selected publications